 First of all, one of the biggest laundry mistakes you can make is overloading your washing machine.
 While this is a tempting habit — it helps you get through the hamper more quickly and saves spending money on additional cycles — it’s a huge no-no. When your clothes are crammed into the drum, they won’t be able to agitate as efficiently, which hampers the cleaning performance.
 Plus, the detergent won't be able to spread throughout the load.
 Ultimately, your clothes are more likely to retain any stains and smells because they’re not being washed properly.

 As well as smelly, your clothes are likely to emerge sopping wet as well.
 An overloaded washing machine can fail to spin because the excess weight makes it unbalanced.
 So, even if you’re trying to reduce the use and pressure on your washing machine, you’re actually making things worse.
-Stick to the maximum capacity for the best cleaning performance and to help your washing machine last longer.
+Stick to the maximum capacity for the best cleaning performance and to prevent your clothes from becoming damaged in the washing machine and to help your washing machine last longer

 2. Insufficient cycle

 If you’re in a rush, or want to save money on energy, it’s easy to rely on the quick wash setting.
 This washes your clothes in no time at all, with some cycles taking as little as 20 minutes.
 The trouble is, there’s a time and a place for a quick wash setting.
 When you stop and think about it, your clothes are being washed for a reduced amount of time, with a shorter rinse and spin to boot, so naturally the clothes won't be washed as thoroughly.
 Consequently, any residual smells are less likely to be fully removed.